web3stick/stickydesign/src/design/near/all_tkn_swap/TO_DO.md

 - [ ] use lucide iocn "ArrowDownUp"
 - [ ] clean up old code/css
 - [ ] maybe get the token icon directly form the token list
+- [ ] the token-dropdown-menu has siddeways scroll

+---

+copyright 2025 by web3stick.near